realityexpander/How_to_program_from_ground_up/08-StructuredProgramming.md

   > Procedural Programming: It’s Back?
 It Never Went Away - Kevlin Henney [ACCU 2018]
   > - https://www.youtube.com/watch?v=mrY6xrWp3Gs

+### Comparing C to Machine Language <a name="c-to-machine-language"></a>
+##### c-to-machine-language
+- C was meant to be a "high-level shorthand" for Assembly Language, which was a "high-level shorthand" for Machine Language.
+- All of the "high-level" languages are "compiled" into "machine language" by a "compiler" program.
   > Comparing C to machine language - Ben Eater
   > - https://www.youtube.com/watch?v=yOyaJXpAYZQ